OmniVirt/OmniVirtVRPlayer-Android-Example/README.md

 /**
  * Called when video angle in y-axis has been changed *
- *   value - new angle in degree
+ *   latitude - new angle in degree
  *****************************************************/
-void onVRPlayerLatitudeChanged(Double value);
+void onVRPlayerLatitudeChanged(Double latitude);

 /**
  * Called when video angle in x-axis has been changed *
- *   value - new angle in degree
+ *   longitude - new angle in degree
  *****************************************************/
-void onVRPlayerLongitudeChanged(Double value);
+void onVRPlayerLongitudeChanged(Double longitude);

 /**
  * Called when video scene has been switched